Montana-Media-Arts/441-WebTech/in_class/08b/00-express/readme.md

 entry point: app.js
 author: you
 licsence: MIT
- */

-/*
+# 3

 Notice we now have a package.json file

 Next, we need to install our packages.

-To do so: $ npm install express --save
+To do so:
+`$ npm install express --save`

-*The --save flag adds a reference to the package in our manifest, which means we can share our package or work more easily with other developers.
+NOTE: The --save flag adds a reference to the package in our manifest, which means we can share our package or work more easily with other developers.

 Lets also install cors (search in npm)